 At the back of my mind, there are three screens, like those found in the drive-in movie theatres of my youth: one in the center and two angled in at the sides, so the whole set-up resembles a trifold vantiy mirror.
 Here is what is on those screens, twenty-four hours a day, seven days a week, fifty-two weeks a year:

 For a quarter of a century, alcohol and shame was a curtain between me and these screens, my constantly churning brain.
 I had been trained my entire life to believe that my thinking, my intensity, was somehow negative, that it meant I was manic, uncontrolled, obsessive.
 So, when I became an adult, I dropped the curtain across those screens.
 Last year, once I began practicing mindfulness and became alcohol-free, I lifted that curtain and realized that my thinking is my creativity and my guide.
-It is not to be hidden but to be disciplined.
+It is not to be hidden but to be followed.

 These screens can be thoughts about anything.
 I choose.
 If I don’t decide, they have a tendency to project my darkness.
 One of them, for example, would default to thinking about how humans treat this earth and the living beings on it.
 Another could be about how I am a monster, sucking the joy out of the room the way a drain gurgles over the last drops of water.